QIICR/dicom4miccai/README.md

-Web site for the DICOM4MICCAI tutorial at MICCAI 2017
+Web site for the DICOM4MICCAI tutorial at the MICCAI Conference.

 http://qiicr.org/dicom4miccai